AILab-CVC/UniRepLKNet/README.md

 Code, document, and config files have been released.
 See the [detection guide](detection/README.md) here.

 Checkpoints have already been released on hugging face.
-Please see https://huggingface.co/DingXiaoH/UniRepLKNet/tree/main.
-You can download them right now.
+You can download them right now from https://huggingface.co/DingXiaoH/UniRepLKNet/tree/main.

-Or you can download these checkpoints with Google Drive as follows:
+Or you can download these checkpoints from Google Drive as follows:

 | name | resolution |box mAP | mask mAP | #params | FLOPs | Weights |